 This Guide will enable you to:

-Hiring high-quality writers, content creators, and editorial staffers isn’t easy.
+Hiring high-quality writers, content creators and editorial staffers can be a challenge for manycompanies.
 They’re hard to find and identify, and they often possess a largely nebulous set of skills that can be difficult to communicate and demonstrate effectively in application and interview processes.
 Hiring for any role requires a leap of faith, but hiring editorially minded talent comes with a unique set of considerations.
 And as more brand publishers take cues from journalism, not marketing, they must also adapt hiring and recruiting processes accordingly.

-For senior writers and those in editing or supervisory roles, a different set of considerations comes into play.
-Hiring managers must be clear on the specific expertise they require: Is it deep knowledge of a specific sector, or a generalist whose capabilities can extend across various categories and coverage areas?
+For senior writers, and those in editing or supervisory roles, a different set of considerations comes into play.
+Businesses must be clear on the specific expertise they require: is it deep knowledge of a specific sector, or a generalist whose capabilities can extend across various categories and coverage areas?
 How will a candidate’s skills sit alongside and complement those of existing talent?
-Cultural, skill-set and experience fit is an important prerequisite for the success of any mid or senior-level editorial hire.
+Cultural skill-set and experience fit are important prerequisites for the success of any mid- or senior-level editorial hire.

-As a result, a robust and carefully considered hiring process can help greatly increase the chances of finding and selecting highly qualified candidates, while helping to avoid potentially costly hiring mistakes.
+As a result, a robust and carefully considered hiring process can greatly increase the chances of finding and selecting highly qualified candidates, while helping to avoid costly hiring mistakes.

-For brand publishers, an effective process for hiring writers, editors and content creators can be broken down into 4 steps:
+For brand publishers, an effective process for hiring writers, editors and content creators can be broken down into four steps:

-This guide will walk you through the 4-step process above, and provide a practical framework that can be implemented immediately to jumpstart hiring efforts and help ensure decisions are being made based on the best information that can be gathered.
+This guide will walk you through the four-step process above, provide a practical framework that can be implemented immediately to jumpstart hiring efforts and help ensure decisions are being made based on the best information that can be gathered.